mattjmoran/resume/pages/checklist.md

 #### Can a recruiter easily determine

-- If you have the required skills and specializations
+- Whether you have the required skills and specializations
-- If you are at the appropriate seniority level
+- Whether you are at the appropriate seniority level
-- If your previous job titles align with the role
+- Whether your previous job titles align with the role

 #### Can a recruiter quickly identify